Christheoguipo/myFlix-Angular-client/README.md

 3. Explore the MyFlix Angular Client and enjoy the movie browsing experience!

+You can also access the live app hosted on Github pages: https://christheoguipo.github.io/myFlix-Angular-client/

 ## Documentation

 The documentation for this project is generated using [TypeDoc](https://typedoc.org/).
 To access the documentation, follow these steps: